O-2wice/DS_Lab_Project/docs/INTERPRETATION_DEPLOYMENT_README.md

 **Default behavior:** Models predict "bankrupt" if probability > 0.5

 **The problem:** This may not be optimal for business needs:
-- Banks might want higher recall (catch all risky borrowers)
+- Investors might want higher recall (catch all risky companies)
-- Insurance might want higher precision (minimize false alarms)
+- Suppliers might want higher precision (minimize false alarms)

 ### 3.2 Threshold Options Analyzed